credentials/irma_android_cardemu/README.md

 This android app emulates an IRMA card.
 Credentials can be issued to it using self-enrollment.

+## This is an experimental branch!

+We are currently in the process of switching to a new verification protocol (see the [verification_server project](https://github.com/credentials/irma_verification_server/)), and therefore not everything will work normally.
+Use at your own risk.

 ## Prerequisites

 This application has the following dependencies.
 All these dependencies will be automatically downloaded by gradle when building or installing the library.